 Business

-Vulnerable Commonwealth nations threatened by UK, Australia and Canada driving fossil fuel expansion
+Vulnerable Commonwealth states threatened by UK, Australia & Canada driving fossil fuel expansion

 The report, prepared by the Fossil Fuel Non-Proliferation Treaty Initiative with data from the Global Registry of Fossil Fuels, shows that despite representing only 6% of the Commonwealth’s population, Australia, Canada, and the UK are responsible for over 60% of emissions generated from extraction across Commonwealth countries since 1990.